 CALIPSO DIVING YACHT - GALAPAGOS ISLANDS

-CALIPSO DIVING
+CALIPSO DIVING YACHT

+Calipso was completely rebuilt from the keel up.
+The motors, generators, compressors, cabins, salon, dining area, dive deck, sundeck…everything is brand new, fresh and modern.
+Everything was designed efficiently with the comfort of divers in mind.
 Only in Galapagos can you dive with such a sheer abundance of species and so many sharks.
 The best dive sites in Galapagos are some of the best on the planet and are only accessible from a liveaboard.
 High season offers whale sharks and is the peak of wildlife populations.
 During high season, water temps are cooler and visibility diminished.
 Low season has no whale sharks, but better visibility to see all of the hammerheads and mantas that are obscured during high season.
 Water and air temps are warmer in low season.

 On Calipso diving yacht, travelers will enjoy the best of both worlds that the Galapagos Islands have to offer: the land and sea.
 Upgraded and modernized in 2019, this ship is perfect for all kinds of adventurers.
 With 8 spacious cabins that can hold up to 16 passengers, a professional crew, expert naturalist and diving guides, open dining and social areas, and free WiFi, travelers can enjoy any of the 4, 5, and 8-day tours in comfort.

-• Radar and sonnar
+• Foruno Radar and Foruno Sonar

 • VHF Radio